 Leave all the settings in their default values, but select what role services must be installed (figure 2).
 The classic configuration uses the Windows Internal Database, based on SQL Express, and is fully managed by Windows.

-To increase the performance, it’s possible to use the database on SQL Server; this can help to reduce the effort (CPU and RAM) on the WSUS machine.
+To increase performance, it’s possible to use SQL Server.
+This can help to reduce the effort (CPU and RAM) on the WSUS machine.
 This scenario is also useful when there are many computers.
-Obviously, this has a cost, unless you already own an SQL Server license.
+Obviously, this has a cost, unless you already own a SQL Server license.

 Confirm all the selections and close the wizard.
 At the end of this procedure, you will be able to open the WSUS console from the start menu.